Table of Contents

 It is important to clarify that the ovarian reserve is not the only factor or the determinant when analyzing female fertility.
 The permeability of the fallopian tubes, the state of the uterine cavity, among other data, should also be considered.

-At The Fertility Center we are specialists in making the dream of starting a family come true.
+At The Fertility Center we are fertility specialist Tijuana in making the dream of starting a family come true.
 Schedule your appointment with our fertility specialists and let us help you.
+Ask about our best services such as egg freezing Mexico and IUI in Mexico.
+Write us via WhatsApp or leave us your phone number and email so that our specialists can contact you and provide you with the information you need about IVF cost in Tijuana.

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.